Ještěd Tower

-The hyperboloid shape was chosen since it naturally extends the silhouette of the hill and, moreover, well resists the extreme climate conditions on the summit of Mount Ještěd.
-The design cleverly combines the operation of a mountain-top hotel and a television transmitter in one.
-The hotel and the restaurant are located in the lowest sections of the tower.

-Before the construction of the current hotel, there were already two huts standing near the mountain summit: one was built in the middle of the 19th century and the other was added in the early 20th century.
-Both buildings had a wooden structure and both burned to the ground in the 1960s.
+The hyperboloid shape was chosen since it naturally extends the silhouette of the hill and, moreover, resists the extreme climate conditions on the summit of Mount Ještěd.
+The design combines the operation of a mountaintop hotel and a television transmitter.
+The hotel and restaurant are located in the lowest sections of the tower.
+Before construction of the hotel, two huts stood near the mountain summit: one was built in the middle of the 19th century, and the other was added in the early 20th century.
+Both buildings had a wooden structure, and both burned to the ground in the 1960s.

 The tower is one of the dominant features of the North Bohemian landscape.
-The gallery on the found floor and the restaurant on the first floor offer views of much of Bohemia and parts of Poland and Germany.
-The tower silhouette appears on the region flag and the coat-of-arms, and on the local university's logo and on the logo of the local first-league soccer club Slovan Liberec.
-The building is also featured in the Czech movie Grandhotel based on book by Jaroslav Rudiš.

-The tower has been on the list of the Czech cultural monuments since 1998, becoming a national cultural monument in 2006.
-In 2007 it was entered on the Tentative List of UNESCO World Heritage sites.
-In 1969 Karel Hubáček was awarded the prestigious Perret Prize of the International Union of Architects (UIA).
+The gallery on the ground floor and the restaurant on the first offers views as far as Poland and Germany.
+The tower has been on the list of Czech cultural monuments since 1998, becoming a national cultural monument in 2006.
+In 2007, it was entered on the Tentative List of UNESCO World Heritage sites.
+In 1969, Karel Hubáček was awarded the Perret Prize of the International Union of Architects (UIA).

+Access

-The monument is accessible by road and also by a cable car from the foot of the mountain.
+The monument is accessible by road and by the Ještěd cable car from the foot of the mountain.
+However since a crash in 2021, the system has been closed indefinitely.

 Construction

 After the existing Ještěd lodge burned down in January 1963, a decision was made by Restaurace Liberec (the company that used to manage the burned-down lodges) and the Prague Radio Communications Administration to build a new complex on the summit of Mount Ještěd, which would accommodate a mountain hotel including a restaurant and at the same time would serve as a TV signal transmitter.
 An architectural competition for the building design was announced.
 It took place in February 1963 on the Liberec Stavoprojekt premises.
-Eleven architects/teams took part in the competition, including individual architects Otakar Binar, Jiří Svoboda, Pavel Švancer, Ota Nykodým, Karel Hubáček, Jaromír Syrovátko, Miroslav Ulmann, Jaromír Vacek and teams Josef Patrný - Jiří Hubka - V. Netolička, Miloš Technik and Svatopluk Technik.
+Eleven architects/teams took part in the competition, including individual architects Otakar Binar, Jiří Svoboda, Pavel Švancer, Ota Nykodým, Karel Hubáček, Jaromír Syrovátko, Miroslav Ulmann, Jaromír Vacek and teams Josef Patrný, Jiří Hubka, V. Netolička, Miloš Technik, and Svatopluk Technik.
 Hubáček's design was the only one complying with both the requirements.
 All the designs were put on public display in the Liberec branch of Československá spořitelna.
-The jury (aka the council of Liberec district national committee) on its April 22, 1963 meeting chose Hubáček's proposal as the winner.
+The jury (aka the council of Liberec district national committee) on its 22 April 1963 meeting chose Hubáček's proposal as the winner.